daudix/daudix.one/content/blog/my-first-domain/index.md

 A while later, I finally decided it was time, even if I might not be able to pay for the next year.

 And so, in the early morning of June 22nd, I started the research with serious intentions.
-First, I checked [Porkbun](https://porkbun.com) since I heard good things about it and [exozyme](https://exozy.me) (the coziest pubnix) uses it as far as I know.
+First, I checked [Porkbun](https://porkbun.com) since I heard good things about it and [exozyme](https://exozy.me) (the coziest community) uses it as far as I know.
 Surprisingly, daudix.one was super cheap—just $1.57 (renewal will cost $13.88, which is still cheaper than many other options).

 For fun, I also checked daudix.io, which cost a whopping $40!
 Then I checked [Cloudflare Registrar](https://www.cloudflare.com/learning/dns/what-is-cloudflare-registrar/) since apparently they charge only the required fees without any markup, but it didn't have .one TLD, so I checked [Namecheap](https://www.namecheap.com/), where daudix.one cost $2.60 or something like that.
 So I settled on Porkbun.